severo/observable-to-standalone/3_bundle_js_and_deploy/README.md

   python3 -m http.server --directory public/
   ```

-Note: the resulting code can be found in [./step2](./step2/) directory.
+The resulting code can be found in [joyplot/step2](./joyplot/step2/) directory.

 ### Step 3 - Bundle dynamically loaded modules

 In step 2, the bundled module helps to save three requests, but it doesn't help
 with the remaining requests done at runtime to other dependencies (here